Skip to content

 4 Terms

-Abilities to creatively master even initially barely solvable tasks in a self-organized manner with the necessary, current professional and methodological knowledge in combination with one's own experiential knowledge.
-Includes experience-oriented, systematic-methodical and development-oriented action as well as action with expertise.
+The ability to creatively master even initially hardly solvable tasks in a self-organized manner with the necessary, up-to-date professional and methodological knowledge in combination with one's own experiential knowledge.
+Comprises experience-oriented, systematic-methodological and development-oriented action as well as acting with expertise.

 Flipped Curriculum

-Reversal of classic curricula to prepare employees for future challenges: Values and competencies are the learning goals, knowledge and qualifications are necessary prerequisites.
+Reversal of classic curricula in order to make employees fit for future challenges: values and competences are the learning objectives, knowledge and qualifications are necessary prerequisites.

 External Assessment

-Evaluation of a person's values and competencies by others (supervisors, colleagues, employees).
-Complements self-assessment and enables a differentiated picture of actual competence development.
+Evaluation of a person's values and competences by others (superiors, colleagues, employees).
+Complements the self-assessment and enables a differentiated picture of the actual competence expression.

 Future Learning

 Self-organized, targeted values and competence development at the level of the organization, teams and individuals with agile learning methods within a digital enabling space (Learning Experience Platform).
-Learning processes take place primarily in the work process with AI support.
+The learning processes take place primarily in the work process with AI support.

 H